McDonnell Douglas F-15E Strike Eagle: ALASA

 On 24 March 2014, Boeing won a $30.6 million contract from DARPA as part of the Airborne Launch Assist Space Access (ALASA) program.
 The goal of the program is to cut the cost of putting microsatellites into orbit by 66% through advances in launch systems.
 Under the 11-month contract, Boeing will build twelve 24 ft launch vehicles, each with a payload capability up to 100 lb.
 An ALASA vehicle is to be fitted under an F-15E, which will climb to 40,000 ft, then be released and fire its four engines to reach low-Earth orbit.
 Awarding the contract to Boeing would make use of the F-15E as the carriage vehicle, as previous design contracts had been given to Lockheed Martin to use the F-22 Raptor and Virgin Galactic to use their SpaceShip Two aircraft.
 DARPA had previously insisted they wanted to select an aircraft they would not need to modify heavily to carry and launch the ALASA payload.
+The project was terminated in late 2015.